NYULibraries/mediacommons-vm/README.md

 Note: *Make sure MediaCommons VM it's already up before you try to login*

+NOTE: *You can also get the machine's SSH connection details with `vagrant ssh-config`.*

-5. Things are not working, can I start all over again?
+7. Things are not working, can I start all over again?

 - Yes.
 Make sure you `destroy` the current MediaCommons VM.
 Open your Terminal and in the same folder that has the `Vagrantfile` type: